SudTechnology/hello-sud-plus-ios/project/Example/QuickStart/README_en.md

   Copy SudGameHelper directory, Demo project directory path (project->SudGameHelper):
   `SudGameManager` loads the game and destroys the game management module.
-  `BaseSudGameEventHandler` processes the interaction between the game and the APP.
+  `SudGameBaseEventHandlerEventHandler` processes the interaction between the game and the APP.
 The app only needs to create subclasses and receive defined game callbacks to receive various game state callbacks
   </details>